njncalub/hiddencloud/README.md

-hiddencloud
+Hidden Cloud Academy
 ===========

-The Hidden Cloud Academy for Overlooked Skills
+A game-based skill training portal using LimeJS and NimbusBase